dalihub/nui-demo/wearable-samples/Button/ButtonWithOverlayAnimation/README.md

 # Bottom with predefined Overlay Animation
 Tizen.NUI provide several predefined styles for components.

-This example shows applying a `OverlayAnimationButtonStyle` to a button.
+This example shows applying an `OverlayAnimationButtonStyle` to a button.

 ## Notice
 * This example used predefined style provided by Tizen.NUI.Component package.
 For more detail, see [OverlayAnimationButtonStyle](https://github.com/rabbitfor/TizenFX/blob/master/src/Tizen.NUI.Components/PreloadStyle/OverlayAnimationButtonStyle.cs).
 You can refer this code to make your own style.